 The 2017 Proposed Border Wall (The “Trump Wall”)

 In January 2017, President Trump signed an executive order to build a contiguous wall along the entire length of the U.S.-Mexico border, provide additional resources to Border Patrol agents, drastically increase detention along and beyond the border, expand the use of expedited removal to the entire nation while limiting the use of discretion in deciding whom to deport, and authorize more state and local officials to enforce federal immigration laws.

-Estimate costs of this proposed wall have ranged from $15 billion to $40 billion.
+Estimated costs of this proposed wall have ranged from $15 billion to $40 billion.
 In September 2017, six companies chosen for the final stage of the vetting process constructed eight prototypes in San Diego, California.
-In December-January 2018, U.S. Customs and Border Patrol (CBP) conducted extensive testing of the prototypes.
-In July 2018, the Government Accountability Office (GAO) has released a report exposing extensive construction challenges with the prototypes.
+From December 2017 to January 2018, U.S. Customs and Border Patrol (CBP) conducted extensive testing of the prototypes.
+In July 2018, the Government Accountability Office (GAO) released a report exposing extensive construction challenges with the prototypes.

 The six companies contracted to design and build prototypes were Caddell Construction, ELTA North America, Fisher Industries, KWR Construction, Texas Sterling Construction, and W.G.
 Yates & Sons Construction Company.